 - Fairness, Accountability and Transparency in Machine Learning (FATML).
 [Link]

-In the Fall of 2015 we instructed students at UMD to use Freedom of Information requests to obtain information about criminal risk assessment algorithms in use in different states in the U.S. This endeavor is detailed in this article:
+In the Fall of 2015 we instructed students at the University of Maryland to use Freedom of Information (FOI) requests to obtain information about criminal risk assessment algorithms in use in different states in the U.S. This endeavor is detailed in this article:

 - We need to know the algorithms the government uses to make important decisions about us.
 The Conversation.
 2016.
 [Link]